Discriminating quantum field theories in non-inertial frames: Introduction

-The thermal appearance of the vacuum isn't the only effect of passing from inertial to non-inertial coordinates.
-More broadly, the field state is acted on by a linear quantum channel which takes \textit{every} state in the inertial frame to a corresponding state in the accelerated frame \cite{Birrell1982}.
+While the thermal form of the vacuum state when written in the right wedge Rindler subspace nicely illustrates the physical content of Unruh's result, the effects are not limited to the vacuum state alone.
+More broadly, the transformation that occurs when changing from the inertial frame to accelerated frame (effectively a change of basis followed by a trace operation), can be thought of as a linear quantum channel \cite{amplificationchannel, Unruh2011}.
+The terminology \textit{quantum channel} is taken from Shannon's information theory adapted to the quantum setting by quantum information theorists \cite{channeldef}.
+The Unruh channel is a change of basis that takes any state in the inertial frame to a corresponding state in the accelerated frame.
 This opens up the possibility of testing quantum field theory in curved spacetimes using states other than the vacuum.

-While nearly all modern research discussions of uniformly accelerated motion adopt the Unruh theory \cite{Doukas2012, Downes2013, Bruschi2010, Alsing2003, Doukas2009, Dragan2012, Crispino}, a lesser known alternative theory has been suggested \cite{Narozhny}, see also \cite{Comment}.
-The authors argue the Hamiltonian in the Unruh theory does not correspond to that of a free field in Minkowski space but rather to one satisfying an additional boundary condition.
-Instead they propose quantizing the field in the accelerated frame with respect to the eigenmodes of the Boost operator.
-This leads to a non-inertial vacuum that is equivalent to the inertial one, and therefore makes the distinctly different prediction that there is no universally thermal behavior in the accelerated frame.
-We consider this theory here as an alternative against which the Unruh effect can be tested; one way of obtaining evidence in favor of a physical theory is by observing that it prevails over alternatives.

 Quantum state discrimination has been developed to perform quantum statistical hypothesis testing \cite{QSD}.
 For a given input state, the problem of quantum state discrimination is equivalent to quantum channel discrimination: Alice sends a known state to Bob down one of two channels.
 Bob's task is to identify which of the two channels acted on the received state.
-The probability of Bob misidentifying the channel can be minimized provided that he performs optimal measurements.
-By varying the input state one can search for an optimal strategy, i.e., the initial state and measurement observables which minimize the probability of misidentification.
+The probability of Bob misidentifying the channel can be minimised provided that he performs optimal measurements.
+By varying the input state one can search for an optimal strategy, i.e., the initial state and measurement observables which minimise the probability of misidentification.